 One of the first posts on my Facebook page was a plug for a book, Taking Charge of Your Fertility: The Definitive Guide to Natural Birth Control, Pregnancy Achievement, and Reproductive Health, by Toni Weschler, MPH.

-I read this book when we were trying to get pregnant the first time, and it rather blew my mind.
+I read this book at ED Means pharmacy website when we were trying to get pregnant the first time, and it rather blew my mind.
 I learned so much about how my body works – I couldn’t believe that the book wasn’t required reading in high schools.
 I learned to read the signals that my body sends me each cycle, to have an idea of when I’m fertile and when I’m not.

 Once you learn the signals, you can keep track of them (known as ‘charting’), perhaps at a helpful site like this one, and either avoid sex or use a form of protection on fertile days (if you are trying not to get pregnant), or, ahem, boogie on down on fertile days (if you are trying to get pregnant).
 Either way, since there are only about five days per cycle when you can conceive, it’s rather helpful to know when they are.